srvenkatms/DataBricksCICD/README.md

 - **Promotion Stages:** Consists of one or more stages representing the target environments (e.g., staging, production).
 Each stage deploys the notebooks to the respective environment, following the defined deployment strategy.

+# Prerequisites for Running the Pipeline

+Before running the pipeline, ensure the following prerequisites are completed:

+## Databricks Provisioning

+- **Databricks Environment:** Databricks needs to be provisioned and configured properly.
+The pipeline is designed to work with two Databricks environments.
+These environments can be hosted within the same resource group or in different resource groups.

+## Service Principal Configuration

+- **Service Principal:** A service principal with appropriate permissions is required to access the Databricks workspace.
+Ensure that the service principal is created and has the necessary permissions to interact with the Databricks environment.

 ## Getting Started:

 To get started with the Notebook Promotion Pipeline, simply configure the pipeline parameters to match your environment settings and deployment preferences.
-Once configured, trigger the pipeline manually or automate it to run on specific events such as code commits or scheduled intervals.
+Once configured, trigger the pipeline manually or automate it to run on commits.